massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 ### Getting Started

-#### Setting up your environment
+#### Get set up

 In order to run Mayflower locally, you need to have some things installed and set up on your machine.
-See the [Setting up your environment](../docs/setting-up-environment.md).
+See [setting up your machine](../docs/machine-setup.md).

 #### Forking the repo